 - Literate, English-speaking, easy to train

 - Hardworking and Friendly

-- In the IT Service Section, Filipino Workers are consideredthe new breed of world-class service professionals and are referred as Global Knowledge Workers because they are intelligent and able to compete at the highest levels among the
+- In the IT Service Sector, Filipino Workers are considered the new breed of world-class service professionals and are referred to as Global Knowledge Workers because they are intelligent and able to compete at the highest levels among the best in the world.

 - 100% Foreign Ownership of Companies